munibinam/munibinam.github.io/_pages/about.md

 ## Dissertation Research

-My dissertation explores how weather extremes shape U.S. agricultural and water resources, with particular attention to how methodological choices can distort our understanding of these relationships:
+My dissertation explores the implications of measurement error in methods of calculating weather extremes for applied economics research.

 <div class="chapter-section" id="dissertation-research">
   <div class="chapter-number">Chapter 1</div>
   <div class="chapter-title">
-    <a href="/files/Job_market_paper_2025.pdf" target="_blank">Measuring Extreme Weather and its Effects on Agricultural Productivity in the United States</a>
+    <a href="/files/Job_market_paper_2025.pdf" target="_blank">Measuring Extreme Weather: Implications for Applied Economics Research</a>
   </div>

-  <p>Extreme weather events, such as heatwaves, freezes, droughts, floods, and intense precipitation, can significantly influence agricultural productivity.
-However, spatial interpolation of raw weather data can attenuate localized extremes, potentially biasing estimated impacts on agricultural outcomes.
-To address this, this paper contrasts measures calculated directly from station data prior to interpolation (pre-transformed) and measures derived after interpolating raw weather variables (post-transformed).
-It then evaluates their effects on corn yields across the Corn Belt region in the United States using fixed-effects regression models.
-The results show notable differences in the distributions of extreme weather measures under pre- and post-transformation.
-While the estimated effects of some measures (e.g., cooling degree days, CDD; killing degree days, KDD) are similar, others (e.g., growing degree days, GDD; indices of extreme wetness) differ significantly.
-Counterfactual analyses indicate that yield predictions based on post-transformed data are systematically higher, consistent with smoothing of localized extremes.
-A Shapley decomposition attributes more than 90% of prediction differences to mismeasurement of extreme heat.
-These findings indicate that the order of interpolation and non-linear transformation matters.
-Pre-transformed measures better preserve extremes that affect yields, whereas post-transformed measures smooth those extremes and tend to overpredict yields.</p>
+  <p>Gridded weather data relies on daily temperature and precipitation measures from sparsely distributed weather stations, which is interpolated across space to generate accurate weather measures in levels.
+Increasingly, researchers transform the spatially interpolated gridded weather data into extreme weather measures of interest.

+The Issue.
+Order of operation for spatial interpolation and transformation to an extreme weather measure matters.
+Post-transformation to extreme weather metrics following spatial interpolation of weather station data is the ‘Conventional Approach’ we see in thousands of published papers using the gridded weather data.
+Pre-transformation to extreme weather metrics prior to spatial interpolation is the ‘New Approach’ we propose.

+Case study.
+Using exposure hours in extreme temperature bins, following Schlenker and Roberts (2009), and extreme moisture conditions using the SPI-index, we show significant differences in extreme weather metrics depending on which approach is used.
+We find that the New Approach we propose does a much better job at recovering ground truth, especially at the tails where, arguably, scientists are most interested in for measuring weather extremes.
+Finally, we show that our proposed New Approach generates differences in U.S. Corn Yield Response Function.</p>

   <div class="chapter-meta">
     <span class="status-badge">Under Review • Job Market Paper</span>